-Regarding the patient-side processes, it takes around 15~seconds for the patient to open their wallet, establish a connection with the doctor and accept that the \ac{e-prescription} is issued to and stored in the patient's smartphone wallet (this involves two user-side confirmations).
-A similar time is needed from the patient opening their wallet, scanning the QR code for the redemption process until the pharmacy has verified the \ac{VP} and that the token has not been spent yet.
-We consider this a reasonable time for the end-to-end automation of the paper-based process (having in mind future optimizations of the cryptographic libraries in use and workflow improvements regarding smartphone wallets), although practical trials would ultimately need to confirm patient's satisfaction with the process' speed.
+Regarding the patient-side processes, it takes a total of around 15~seconds for the patient to open their wallet, establish a connection with the doctor, and accept that the \ac{e-prescription} is issued to and stored in the patient's smartphone wallet (this involves two user-side confirmations).
+A similar amount of time is needed from the patient opening their wallet, scanning the QR code for the redemption process, until the pharmacy has verified the \ac{VP} and that the token has not been spent yet.
+We consider this a reasonable time for the end-to-end automation of the paper-based process, although practical trials would ultimately need to confirm patient's satisfaction with the process' speed.